DrunkShulker/Bartender/README.md

-# What's Bartender?
-Bartender is an utility mod for Minecraft 1.12.2.
-It was designed for [8b8t.xyz](https://www.8b8t.xyz/) anarchy server.
-8b8t recently updated to Minecraft 1.16.
-This means you can still use Bartender, but most of it's features are broken.
+Open source utility mod for Minecraft 1.12.2.
+Bartender was designed for [8b8t.xyz](https://www.8b8t.xyz/) anarchy server.

 You can use any mod with Bartender, but only Impact is tested to be compatible. **This mod is made for Windows**.
 It runs on Mac too, but all features do not function properly!
 (Don't waste your money in alt accounts if you are Mac user)